Upon completion of this program the resident will:

 - Be able to treatment plan cases more advanced than those found in the undergraduate curriculum and properly assess treatment outcomes.

-- Be competent in utilizing appropriate methods for the assessment, diagnosis, treatment planning, and application of digital technologies for the restoration and rehabilitation of dentate, partially edentulous, and completely edentulous patients.
-Including single unit restorations, removable prosthesis, and surgical guides.
+- Be competent in utilizing appropriate methods for the assessment, diagnosis, treatment planning, and application of digital technologies for the dental rehabilitation of resident’s patient pools.

-- Prescribe and use different caries prevention strategies including fluoride application, tooth brushing, flossing, nutrition counseling and early caries detection.
+- Utilize caries prevention strategies including fluoride application, tooth brushing, flossing, nutrition counseling and early caries detection.

 - Educate patients and/or caregivers concerning patients’ risk factors and risk reduction strategies needed to prevent oral disease, as well as provide patients with instruction on individualized self-care methods and dietary counseling to maximize oral health.

-- Understand the role of and determine when to restore carious dental lesions verses applying minimally invasive techniques and perform conservative, biomechanically sound tooth preparations.
+- Understand the role of and determine when to restore carious dental lesions versus applying minimally invasive techniques and perform conservative, biomechanically sound tooth preparations.

-- Be knowledgeable and experienced in the diagnosis and treatment of periodontal diseases, to include scaling and curettage, and periodontal surgery.
+- Be knowledgeable and experienced in the diagnosis and treatment of periodontal diseases.

-- Diagnose and determine the need for non-surgical and surgical periodontal treatment.
+- Diagnose and determine the need for non-surgical and surgical periodontal treatment and perform these treatments under supervision.

-- Understand the periodontal / restorative interface including diagnosis of biologic width violation and incorporate functional and/or esthetic crown lengthening procedures into a comprehensive treatment plan.
+- Understand the periodontal-restorative interface including diagnosis of supracrestal tissue attachment violation and incorporate functional and/or esthetic crown lengthening procedures.

-- Understand the indications for various surgical interventions in the treatment of periodontal disease; perform and/or observe localized periodontal surgery (e.g. flap for debridement, gingivectomy, distal wedge procedures, etc.).
+- Understand the indications for various surgical interventions in the treatment of periodontal disease; perform and/or observe localized periodontal surgery (e.g., flap for debridement, gingivectomy).

 - Perform thorough endodontic evaluation, diagnosis, and treatment planning, properly employing various clinical and radiographic diagnostic modalities and using current AAE diagnostic terminology.

-- Perform non-surgical root canal therapy on molar teeth.
+- Perform non-surgical root canal therapy on anterior, premolar, and molar teeth.

 - Perform vital pulp therapy procedures including direct/indirect pulp capping, pulpotomy and pulpectomy, and understand the indications/contraindications and techniques for vital pulp therapy.